Nestor and Double Nestor --

 also didn't seem hard enough.

-In 2003 I asked the members of the Card Solitaire Forum for help, and
+In 2003 I asked the members of the Card Solitaire Forum for help,

 Mark Masten wrote a new solver to handle double-deck variants of